david-mcneil/clojure-adapt/README.md

 ----

 * A protocol can be extended to multiple protocols.
-* If an object satisfies multiple that have been adapted to a given protocol then it is indeterminate which adapter will be used.
+* If an object satisfies multiple protocols that have been adapted to a given protocol then it is indeterminate which adapter will be used.
 * If adapt-protocol is invoked multiple times for the same pair of protocols then the new adapter will only be installed for future